I applied for a government grant

 Felix was now an old man who kept to himself.
 He hated few things in Life but moving was one of them.
 It always signalled the end of an era and the beginning of a new one.
 And as such he not only found it physically exhausting but emotionally draining.
-He was hoping this last move would be his last.
+He was hoping this recent move would be his last.
 Not that he was morbid.
 Far from it.
 He saw a joke in everything, and put that down to the Irish blood from his mother’s side.
 The ability to get through even the darkest defeat with a funny line.
 He thought one shouldn’t take this life too seriously, after all, it’s just a long elongated dream.
 And dreams come and go.
 He was just about through this dream and hoped he’d performed as well as he could, given the extraordinary circumstances that had occasionally rained on him.
 And that he’d given more than he’d taken from this world, for he understood that there was a delicate balance to everything and most of the problems in this world are caused by man’s ego arrogantly tampering with that balance.
 He’d learnt to let it be.
 To leave affairs of the heart well enough alone.
 To respect what you don’t understand.
 And to do no one any purposeful harm.

 When he looked back at his life he was now able to smile at not only the good parts but also the bad.
 For out of every disaster he had learned a huge lesson.
 And from great lessons learned comes great wisdom.
-Yes, if there is a God, he thought, he’s a very clever bastard.
+Yes, if there is a God, Felix thought, he’s a very clever bastard.